ScotLUG/mw2jekyll/README.markdown

 ## Usage notes

 This script initializes a bare repository.
-To initialize into a normal repository, use `/path/to/repo/.git`.
-Try `mw2jekyll.rb --help` for options.
+Try `mw2jekyll.rb --help` to see available options.

-The script will prompt you to install any missing required gems.
+The script will prompt you to install any required gems.

 ## Copying